Cloud cost management

 Location constraint: US-CENTRAL1

-What region is my cloud environment in?
+What region is my app in?

-On your cloud environment, you can use curl
+On your app, you can use curl

 to query the instance metadata for the zone (a specific data center within a region) with the command: